Autumn 2 Consideration Aspiration Responsibility Enjoyment Year 3

 Linked to our Marvelous Manchester theme, we will be designing and constructing our own bridges in Design Technology.

-This half term, our class text will be Esio Trot by Roald Dahl.
+This half term, our class text will be The Twits by Roald Dahl.
 In these sessions, a key focus will be understanding new vocabulary and using contextual clues to understand the meaning.

-Our first literacy unit will be based on ‘How to train a Dragon’ and a related animated clip.
-Children will retell their own episode in a story and then write a set of instructions for looking after pet dragons.
+Our first literacy non-fiction unit will be based on ‘How to train a Dragon’ Children will write a set of instructions for looking after pet dragons.

 We will continue to work on our comprehension skills using the 'Cracking Comprehension' scheme.
 Please continue to read with your child at home.
 This reading time is incredibly valuable for them and exposes them to new vocabulary and helps with their flow and comprehension of a text.